CCMS Library Collections

 The late Dr. William L Cleveland (1941-2006) was Professor Emeritus in the Department of History, Simon Fraser University.
 A world-renowned scholar of the Middle East and North Africa, he was the founder of SFU's Middle East and Islamic program and the mentor of numerous undergraduate and graduate students.
 After his passing, his family donated to the SFU Library his personal collection of Arabic books on the Middle East and North Africa, volumes which now reside in Special Collections as the "William and Gretchen Cleveland Arabic Collection."
 The Collections consists of approximately 300 Arabic books and is rich in first-edition Beirut and Cairo imprints in history, memoirs, travelogues, and novels.

-The Cleveland Collection Digitization Project of the Centre for the Comparative Study of Muslim Civilizations and Cultures (CCSMSC-SFU) aims to convert many of the Arabic works in this collection into a digital format, which will allow researchers access to the material without the costs and risks associated with a physical examination of the Collection.
-The CCSMSC envisions this digitization project as the first step in a long-term strategy of collaboration with the SFU Library to make its increasingly important collections of Middle East and Islamic Studies accessible to a wider academic and public audience.
+The Cleveland Collection Digitization Project of the Centre for Comparative Muslim Studies (CCMS-SFU) aims to convert many of the Arabic works in this collection into a digital format, which will allow researchers access to the material without the costs and risks associated with a physical examination of the Collection.
+The CCMS envisions this digitization project as the first step in a long-term strategy of collaboration with the SFU Library to make its increasingly important collections of Middle East and Islamic Studies accessible to a wider academic and public audience.